All Episodes

 That was the tone he set.

-I what in the world are you disagreed?
+What in the world are you disagreeing?

 I have said all of this.